fourkitchens/dca2013/_posts/schedule/2013-06-22-09-30-life-drupal-dev-tips-pitfalls-workflow.md

 permalink: /sessions/life-drupal-dev-tips-pitfalls-workflow/
 accepted: true

-title: Life as a Drupal dev - Tips, pitfalls, workflow
+title: "Life as a Drupal dev: Tips, pitfalls, and workflow"
-summary: From the efficiency nut who loves a good and seamless workflow to the head-scratching beginner - Concepts to help you succeed in your Drupal projects
+summary: "From the efficiency nut who loves a good and seamless workflow to the head-scratching beginner: Concepts to help you succeed in your Drupal projects."
 presenters: Bronius Motekaitis
 track: Development
 difficulty: Intermediate